bossm8/portfoli.go/README.md

 {{ "/static/custom/avatar.jpg" | Assemble }}
 ```

-So you do not have to adjust the configurations should the base path change.
+So you do not have to adjust the configurations should the base path ever change.

 ### Recommendations